Ultimate Remote Life Resource Guide: How to Maintain a Healthy Work Life Balance

 Set Up a Comfortable Workspace

 When you spend 40 hours a week working in the same spot, you want it to be as comfortable as possible, not to mention beneficial to your work needs.
 This may mean adding a more supportive chair, a standing desk, an ergonomic keyboard, or even noise-canceling headphones to drown out your kids or spouse in the next room.
+In fact, dual monitors and natural light have been proven to increase productivity.
 Creating a better workspace for yourself that you actually enjoy being in will help boost your productivity and create a more stress-free environment.

 Listen to Music